Акустика приміщень

 Schroeder diffuser has the highest effectiveness of diffusing sound energy at the project frequency.
 Working frequency diapason depends on line sizes of the diffuser cells.
 The bottom of diffuser’s working diapason (flow) depends on the deepest cell size.
 The high bound of working diapason (fhigh) depends on cell width meaning.

-The influence of main resonances in a small-size room often leads to increase of reverberation time and frequency characteristics irregularities, which in its turn often leads to sound coloration.
+The diagram of sound energy dispersion at Schroeder one-dimensional diffuser is semi-cylinder.
+Room dimensions in compliance with international standards The influence of main resonances in a small-size room often leads to increase of reverberation time and frequency characteristics irregularities, which in its turn often leads to sound coloration.
 Problems may occur at low frequencies due to comparatively low mode density.

 Each room has its own acoustic resonances or, as they are also called, room modes.
 Room proportions, e.g. length, width and height proportions set the position of room modes in frequency spectrum, and also the density of their distribution.
 Sizes as they are define the frequencies, where resonances take place, i.e. whether important frequencies will be enhanced or suppressed.
 When a perfectly rectangular room has perfectly smooth reflecting surfaces (walls, ceiling and floor), these resonances can be easily calculated according to the following well-known formula: